rscherrer/rules-of-thumb/README.md

 Make sure to have in the `README.md` of the data repository of a simulation study, the steps involved in simulating the data.
 Sometimes those are not trivial and may require extra scripts or manual tweaks, for example if the simulations had to be run in many batches on a computer cluster.
 Those steps won't necessarily be fully reproducible by everyone (not everybody has access to the same, let alone one, cluster).
 But at least there is an accurate description of what has been done, and it can be also useful for myself to come back to if I need to run extra simulations down the line.

+## 3. Literature review

+How do I conduct literature reviews?

+1. Initial search by keywords in Google Scholar, and save a lot of references into Zotero.
+That is my first line of defense.
+2. Go through each downloaded paper to get a general idea of what is being said.
+Take notes from each paper: what I learned in them.
+3. Identify which ones were reviews or which ones were particularly relevant for my research question.
+4. Plug those into Connected Papers to get a network of papers.
+5. Go through the connected papers and write a (directed) text with the review, augmenting it at every relevant fact.
+6. Refactor the written review based on how I want to organize the flow of the argument, and if needed, go back to some key papers to add details that I may have missed but only later figured were important.